RMS Empress of Asia: Inter-war period

 Amongst the celebrities who sailed in Empress of Asia was Bertrand Russell.
 The writer traveled from Yokohama to Vancouver in the late summer of 1921.

 On 11 January 1926, Empress of Asia rammed the British coastal steamer in the Yangtze at Shanghai, China.
 Tung Shing sank with the loss of between five and ten lives.

 Empress of Asia and Empress of Canada evacuated civilians from Shanghai in 1937 during the Second Sino-Japanese War.

 World War II

 The Empress of Asia on fire and gradually sinking after being attacked by Japanese dive-bomber aircraft en route from India to Singapore.
-To the extreme-right of the photograph, the Sultan Shoal Lighthouse can be seen.
+To the extreme right, the Sultan Shoal Lighthouse can be seen.